• What to Feed a Dog to Keep Him Healthy and Happy

 • Avoid kibble with too much filler material, such as corn hull.

 I have done a fair amount of research into dry dog food, because both my dogs have sensitive digestive systems.
-My Shiba Inu is allergic to wheat, and my Siberian Husky is allergic to most types of grains (wheat, corn, oats), as well as fish.
+My Shiba Inu is allergic to wheat, and my Siberian Husky is allergic to most types of grains (wheat, corn, oats), as well as some types of fish.

-Here are some good kibble brands that I have tried, and that are highly recommended by many dog owners:
+Here are some good kibble brands that are well-reviewed by many dog owners:

 Just be careful not to give high protein food to large breed puppies as it may cause overly rapid growth, which will stress bones and joints.